 As soon as alcohol passes your lips, some of it gets into your bloodstream through the tiny blood vessels in your mouth and on your tongue.

-Up to 20 percent of the alcohol you drink goes into your bloodstream through your stomach.
-The rest of it gets in your bloodstream via your small intestine.
+Up to 20% of the alcohol you drink goes into your bloodstream through your stomach.
+The rest of it gets into your bloodstream via your small intestine.

 If you have food in your stomach, the alcohol will stick around longer.
 Without food, though, it moves to your bloodstream a lot faster.
 The more alcohol in your blood at one time, the drunker you’ll feel.